 2. Better Sleep Quality

-Excessive social media use often replaces real-life interactions with online ones.
-By reducing screen time, individuals can focus more on face-to-face conversations, hobbies, and meaningful activities, leading to improved emotional health.
+Excessive scrolling often replaces genuine interactions.
+By reducing screen time, you create space for face-to-face conversations, hobbies, and meaningful activities, which boost emotional resilience.

 How to Successfully Implement a Social Media Detox